What is the difference between Annual, Perennial, and Biennial Plants?

 Annual plants germinate, bloom, set seed and die all in one year.
 Biennial plants have a life cycle of two years, so they germinate and grow one year, bloom and die the following.
 Everything which lasts longer than two years is perennial, which in practical terms usually means it grows and flowers for many years.

-We often grow annuals to add seasonal color for the summer months, and many bedding plants do not survive our winters, so we treat them as annuals.
+We often grow annuals to add seasonal colour for the summer months, and many bedding plants do not survive our winters, so we treat them as annuals.

 What are Biennial Flowers ?

 Biennials set seed one year and grow on, then they flower the next year.
 After flowering, they set seed, which starts the cycle again.
-Although their life cycle is two years, you will find that they appear continuously in your garden.
+Although their life cycle is two years, when you grow them, they appear continuously in your garden.
 The seedlings of the second year become the flowers of the next year, and so on.

-Honesty, Forget me nots, Foxgloves are our some of our most common biennial flowers
+Some popular Biennials: Honesty, Forget me nots, Foxgloves, Arctic poppies, Aquilegias, Teasels, are some of our most common biennial flowers

 You can also dig up the seedlings and replant if they have self-seeded in the wrong place.